Table of Contents

 We can convert our example program to operate on standard input

-and standard input by using interact
+and standard input by using interact.
+Here's one

 way to do that: